MicrosoftDocs/Devices-docs/surface/microsoft-surface-data-eraser.md

 Find out how the Microsoft Surface Data Eraser tool can help you securely wipe data from your Surface devices.

 [Microsoft Surface Data Eraser](https://www.microsoft.com/download/details.aspx?id=46703) is a tool that boots from a USB stick and allows you to perform a secure wipe of all data from a compatible Surface device.
 A Microsoft Surface Data Eraser USB stick requires only the ability to boot from USB.
-The USB stick is easy to create by using the provided wizard, the Microsoft Surface Data Eraser wrapper, and is easy to use with a simple graphic interface, no command line needed.
 To learn more about the data wiping capabilities and practices Microsoft uses during the service process for Surface, see [Protecting your data if you send your Surface in for service](https://www.microsoft.com/surface/support/security-sign-in-and-accounts/data-wiping-policy).

 >[!IMPORTANT]
 >Microsoft Surface Data Eraser uses the NVM Express (NVMe) format command to erase data as authorized in [NIST Special Publication 800-88 Revision 1](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-88r1.pdf).